msu-denver-cs/assignment-one-Lemon44/README (Important).md

  -To appeal to the assignment specs this was added to the car form to implement a drop down menu of previously loaded and listed parts.

- ***I was unable to link particular parts to specific models but intended on creating a make_num code that coincided with the make_num of the car model.
+ ***I was unable to link particular parts to specific models but intended on creating a make_num code that connected with the make_num of the car model.
 Added other various style changes such as text fields and title changes.